Hlth 57A (Health 57A)

 so attend the first class, on time, and you might be added.

-Because we only meet for four weeks, the first day of class is also the last day to add the class.
+The first day of class is also the last day to add the class.

 Put your first and last name as it is on the campus records, not a nickname you prefer.
 For example, the person holding the paper below might usually go by Sam, rather than his name Samuel that will be on the roll sheet: